sabob/kudu/README.md

     });
 ```

-In the home controller above the onInit function is implemented. onInit receives an "options" object and must return the view.
+In the home controller above, the onInit function is implemented. onInit receives an _options_ object and must return the view.

-In kudu the views are Ractive instances, consisting of an HTML template and data.
+In Kudu, views are Ractive instances, consisting of an HTML template and data.
 Ractive binds the HTML template and data to form the view.

-The onInit function of a controller must return a Ractive instance or a promise which resolves to a Ractive instance.
+onInit must return a Ractive instance (the view) or a promise which resolves to a Ractive instance.

 The Ractive HTML template is imported as an AMD module through the "rvc" plugin.
 This plugin transforms an HTML Ractive template by compiling
-it to a Ractive function ready to be instantiated.
+it to a Ractive function, ready to be instantiated.

 onInit
 ------